Give Yourself A Creativity Reset: 4 Ways Collage Is Great For Getting Unblocked

 Conclusion.

 Collage-making is an excellent type of creative play.
 You can include it as part of your personal creativity practice, along with self-care.
 You can use it as a catalyst for getting past your resistance and into flow.
 You can also use it for gaining clarity and problem-solving.
-And the best part about collage is that you simply cannot fail if you’re open to trying new things.
-Smile.

 If you’re looking for ways to have fun with your creative side, I’d love to help you.